What you need to know

-The Congestion Question (formerly known as the Auckland Smarter Transport Pricing Project) is a joint project between Government and Auckland Council to investigate whether or not to introduce congestion pricing in Auckland.
+The Auckland Transport Alignment Project (ATAP) concluded that investment in both infrastructure and demand management tools are needed to reduce congestion in Auckland.
+In response, The Congestion Question, initially known as the Auckland Smarter Transport Pricing Project, was established by the Government and Auckland Council to investigate whether to introduce congestion pricing in Auckland.

-At the end of the project, the Government and Auckland Council will have a clear understanding of the requirements and likely outcomes of an Auckland-specific congestion pricing system and be able to make decisions on whether to introduce congestion pricing.
+In the first phase of the project, from April 2017 to the end of 2017, we established baseline data and summarised previous research and international schemes.
+The second phase, a more detailed investigation of options, began at the end of 2017.
+No date has been set for a decision, but at the end of the project, the Government and Auckland Council will have a clear understanding of the requirements and likely outcomes of a congestion pricing system for Auckland, and will be able to make decisions about whether to introduce it.

-In response to ATAP’s findings, the Government and Auckland Council established the Congestion Question project.
+Government and Auckland Council establish The Congestion Question project